apple 'Worcester Pearmain'

 - Flower colour: white

 - Other features: firm, crimson-streaked, golden-yellow, dessert apples with a faint strawberry flavour (early to mid-September)

 - Pollination Group: B - flowering mid season

 This charming, deciduous tree is covered in pure white, cup-shaped flowers in mid- to late spring, followed by firm, sweet, crimson-streaked, golden-yellow, dessert apples ripening in September.
 It produces a heavy crop of fruit with a faint strawberry flavour, which are best eaten soon after picking.
 Offers good resistance to mildew.

-- Garden care: Keep the base of the tree weed free, fertilise at the beginning of each year and water regularly during hot, dry spells Remove damaged or crossing branches during the dormant season
+- Garden care: Keep the base of the tree weed free, fertilise at the beginning of each year and water regularly during hot, dry spells

 - Pollination Information: This apple belongs to pollination group B, so you will need to plant one other different variety of apple to guarantee cross pollination, and a subsequent bumper crop.
 Ideally this should come from the same pollination group, however it is possible to use one from group A or C as well.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!

 Q:My apple tree is being choked by ivy

 I have just moved house and now have an old apple tree that is covered in very thick ivy.
 What is the best treatment if any?Asked on 31/7/2005 by val gray